Adam-Alive/london-outdoor-sculpture/README.md

 - As an administrator, I would like to create an Online Talk event so that I can publish it on the talks page.
 - As an administrator, I would like to edit and delete an Online Talk event so that I can amend details and remove the event if necessary.
 - As a user, I would like to view all Online Talk events so that I can browse upcoming Online Talks.
-- As a logged-in user, I would like to submit a booking for an Online Talk event so that I can attend and engage with other users.
-- As a logged-in user, I would like to make suggestions for topics at future Online Talk events so that I can learn more about my areas of interest.
+- As a logged-in user, I would like to submit a booking for an Online Talk event so that I can learn about my areas of interest.
 - As a logged-in user, I would like to view, edit and delete my bookings for Online Talk events so that I can check and change my bookings if necessary.

 ### Epic 8: Site Administration